nao1215/sqly/website/content/formats.md

 sqly --sheet "Q3 actuals" --sql "SELECT * FROM book_Q3_actuals" book.xlsx
 ```

 An Excel source cannot be written back in place, because several tables share one file.
-Export to a new workbook with `--excel --output`.
+Export to a new workbook with `--output-format excel --output`.

 ## Text encodings